-\Students may test out of ENG 1360 by taking and passing the Grammar Competency Examination (GCE).
+Students may test out of ENG 1360 by taking and passing the Grammar Competency Examination (GCE).
+While ENG 1360 will be waived if a passing score is earned on the GCE, no credit hours will be earned.

-Foreign Language 3 credit hours
+Foreign Language (6 credit hours in a single language)